 In his continued—increasing—disgust at his mother's refusal to see reason, he ripped her letter in half, then half again, and crumpled the lot before he shoved the ball of foolscap back into his pocket.

 Finally, slowly, with his head leaned back against the wall so he wouldn't have to look, he unfolded the letter that had sent him out for the evening hours before he finally met his friends, in search of as much brandy as he could drink and any entertainment he could find to distract him—any entertainment without come-hither eyes and plump, enticing curves.

 Tears welled up when he finally looked down at the words he had read three times before he could believe they were real.
 Sally's familiar hand, giving him the news he least wished to hear: he had been right to assume his affaire with the comtesse could not be kept secret in a royal Court, and that the gossip would travel.

-If you wish to have an affair with a woman old enough to be your mother, whose morals are no better than the alley cats you apparently introduced to her salon, you are free to do so.
+If you wish to have an affair with a woman old enough to be your mother, whose morals are no better than the alley cats you apparently introduced into her salon, you are free to do so.
 We have not exchanged vows.